 Yes, there is an element of haste when it comes to buying and selling a home.
 The faster you’re able to act on an offer or to make an offer, the better off you usually fare.

-However, if you feel that your real estate agent in Los Angeles is putting too much pressure on you to make a decision before you feel ready, that’s a bad sign.
+However, if you feel that your real estate agent in Riverside is putting too much pressure on you to make a decision before you feel ready, that’s a bad sign.
 This means they’re more concerned about making their commission and moving on and less concerned with truly helping you buy or sell a home.

 Technically, your real estate agent’s job ends the day you sign the papers.

 But a great real estate agent in Riverside will contact you after that date to see if you have any follow-up questions or concerns.
 This shows the person truly cares about you and your happiness, and you’re not just another paycheck.